Engage-IL Prepares Interprofessional Student Scholars and Leaders to Improve Older Adult Health

 PROGRAM OVERVIEW

 Learners: Students from the University of Illinois at Chicago College of Medicine (COM), College of Nursing (CON), College of Pharmacy (COP), College of Applied Health Sciences (AHS), School of Public Health (SPH), and Jane Addams College of Social Work (JACSW), who are in good academic standing, are eligible to apply.
-Two students will be selected from each profession for a total of 12 scholars.
+See page 2 for eligibility criteria for each of the participating colleges/schools.
+Two students will be selected from each college for a total of 12 scholars.
 One additional medical student will be selected from the College of Medicine to receive the Dr. Akavut Suesakul, MD Scholarship in Primary Care Geriatrics.

-Course Dates: The three-week SLIG course will take place from Tuesday, July 5th, 2022 to Friday, July 22nd, 2022.
+Course Dates: The three-week SLIG course will take place from Tuesday, June 27 2023 to Friday, July 14, 2023.
 The course will meet virtually 3 days per week.
-The class will typically held on Tuesdays, Thursdays, and Fridays, however exact times may be adjusted as needed.
-The class hours are from 9:30 am – 1:30 pm; however, students should plan for an additional time to work on course assignments.
-The final student “Showcase” will be held on the last day on July 22, 2022.
-Additionally, there will be a course “Orientation Session” held virtually on Monday May 16 in the evening, 5:30 – 8:30 pm.
+The class will typically meet on Tuesdays, Thursdays, and Fridays, however exact times may be adjusted as needed.
+The class hours are 9:30 am – 2:00 pm; however, students should plan for additional time to work on course assignments.
+The final SLIG “Showcase” will be held on the last day from 9:30 am-2:00 pm on July 14, 2023.
+Additionally, there will be a course “Orientation Session” held virtually on Monday, May 15 in the evening, 5:30-8:30 pm.

 Didactic training will include class sessions as well as self-study of course readings and online educational modules on topics pertaining to interprofessional geriatric practice created by the ENGAGE-IL team.
 Together, the experiential and didactic learning components address the continuum of care of older adults, including the trajectory of illness, at different levels and transitions of care.

-Each SLIG Scholar will research and develop a paper, which will be presented by scholars at an end of program at the SLIG Showcase.
-The topic selection for the paper will start with the application personal statement.
-After further discussion of the topic at course orientation on May 16, a written proposal will be due on June 15, with final papers and presentations on July 22.
+Each SLIG Scholar will research and develop a paper, which they will present at an end of program at the SLIG Showcase.
+The topic selection for the paper will start with the student’s application personal statement.
+After further discussion of the topic at course orientation on May 15, a written proposal will be due on May 31, with final papers and presentations on July 14.

 Stipend: $2,000* will be awarded to each scholar who successfully completes the program.